Shadowfax-1/Shadowfax-1/README.md

 - 👋 Hi, I’m @Shadowfax-1
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning Python, MySQL and Tableau
+- 🌱 I’m currently learning Python, MySQL, Power BI and Tableau
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: all dolphins are whales but not all whales are dolphins!